LeapYear/areas-of-contribution/CONTRIBUTING.md

 ##### *Impact Heatmap*

-- What: A visual summary of feedback gathered for a single Pivot, organized by Skill Area (rows) and level-of-impact (columns).
-It is used by managers to guide the growth of their reports and is **one of** the inputs used when determining a Pivot's P-level.
+- What: A visual summary of feedback gathered for a single employee, organized by Skill Area (rows) and level-of-impact (columns).
+It is used by managers to guide the growth of their reports and is **one of** the inputs used when determining a employee's level.

 - Materializes as: A google sheet owned by a manager.